xuelink/sayserver/README.md

 ### `/speak`

-`/speak` is a endpoint that accepts an HTTP `POST` request with three parameters:
+`/speak` is an endpoint that accepts an HTTP `POST` request with two parameters:

 * voice - The Mac OS X voice to speak the text. (optional, default: 'Alex')
 * text - The text to speak. (required)